Grxffxn/GriggyBot/README.md

 # GriggyBot
-GriggyBot is a Discord bot originally designed for **The Legend Continues** Minecraft server.
+GriggyBot is a Discord bot originally designed for **The Legend Continues'** Community Minecraft server.
 It integrates with the server to provide interactive features such as rank applications, chore submissions, gambling games, and more.
 The bot is tailored to work with plugins like **LuckPerms**, **DiscordSRV**, and **CMI**.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)
 ![GitHub Created At](https://img.shields.io/github/created-at/Grxffxn/GriggyBot)